-Income tax recognised in profit or loss comprises current and deferred tax effects.
-Income tax is recognised in the income statement, except when related to items that are moved in equity, a fact that requires its recognition in that caption.
-Deferred taxes recognised in equity arising from the revaluation of financial assets available at fair value through other comprehensive income and cash flow hedging derivatives are subsequently recognised in profit or loss in the moment the results were originated.
+Income tax recognized in profit or loss comprises current and deferred tax effects.
+Income tax is recognized in the income statement, except when related to items that are moved in equity, a fact that requires its recognition in that caption.
+Deferred taxes recognized in equity arising from the revaluation of financial assets available at fair value through other comprehensive income, Other property, plant and equipment and cash flow hedging derivatives are subsequently recognized in profit or loss in the moment the results were originated.